Books by Rosenstock-Huessy

 "The book, however, which I am allowed to inscribe with their names, is a kind of apology for my different approach to the same eternal problem.
 For it tries to present the difficulties of a new era and of a new generation: of the generation who showed their faith by becoming soldiers of war.
 The crux of my life and of the life of the young has been the same: to break the impasse between the tradition of the Holy Ghost and the workings of the spirit of the times in the courage and faith of simple soldiers.
 The soldier in an army has faith in some spirit.
 How is this related to the faith in the Holy Spirit, of the Christian tradition?"Harper Torchbook, 1966.
 Paperback, 248 pages.

-Fruit of Lips is neither an analysis of nor a commentary on the Gospels, but seeks instead to lay "the foundation for a history of the human spirit."
+In 1945, Rosenstock-Huessy described the title essay as “the greatest chapter I have ever written."
+It is neither an analysis of nor a commentary on the Gospels, but seeks instead to lay "the foundation for a history of the human spirit."
 It argues that the fourfold character of the Gospels has profound meaning for the indivisible whole they form as Christ's "lips."
 Beginning with Matthew, each Evangelist takes as his audience one of the existing pre-Christian social orders (tribes, empires, the Greeks, and the Jews) and each Evangelist begins at the point to which his predecessor had come at the end.
 In the process of writing their Gospels, the four men themselves were changed--and it is that process which marks them as Evangelists.

 by Eugen Rosenstock-Huessy.
 Argo, 2001.